SAP-archive/teched2021-DAT163/README.md

 5. Unzip 'DRUG.zip'
 <br>![](/exercises/ex0/images/Ex00_Part01_04.png)

-6. Rename 'DRUG.csv' to 'DRUG_#.csv'
+6. Rename 'DRUG.csv' to 'DRUG_#.csv' (where # is the number assigned to you)
 <br>![](/exercises/ex0/images/Ex00_Part01_05.png)

-*Note: where # is the number assigned to you (for example if you are user 01, then rename your file DRUG_01.csv*
+*Note: For example if you are user 01, then rename your file DRUG_01.csv*

 ## Exercises